gregorispielmann/gregorispielmann/README.md

 - 💻 My specialties are ...
 React, React Native and Node.js
 - 🔭 I’m currently working on ...
 Lyncas and personal projects
 - 🌱 I’m currently learning ...
 Python and Flutter
 - 📫 How to reach me: ...
-You can found me on Linkedin - [https://linkedin.com/in/gregorispielmann](Profile)
+You can found me on Linkedin - [My Linkedin Profile](https://linkedin.com/in/gregorispielmann)
 <!-- 👯 I’m looking to collaborate on ...-->
 <!--- 🤔 I’m looking for help with ...-->
 <!-- 💬 Ask me about ...-->